Study abroad can be financially accessible. Learn more about funding opportunities for graduate-level study abroad, including:

 Eligibility

-- Be currently matriculated as a student in an NYU graduate degree program
+• Be matriculated as a student in an NYU graduate degree program

-- Be employed as a full-time teacher in a New York City public or charter school (verification of employment is required at the time of application)
+• Be employed as a full-time teacher in a public or charter school within an NYC district (verification of employment is required at the time of application)

-- Be accepted to an NYU Steinhardt short-term graduate study abroad program
+• Be accepted and enrolled for credit in an NYU Steinhardt short-term study abroad program

-- Receive tuition remission from NYU or their home university (this includes employees, spouses, and dependents)
+• Receive tuition remission from NYU or your home university (this includes employees, spouses, and dependents)

-- Received any graduate-level fully-funded fellowship or scholarship from NYU (including Steinhardt Fellows, Founders Fellows, and Research Assistants) during the current academic year.
-Recipients of externally funded (non-NYU) fellowships and scholarships are eligible
+• Receive any graduate-level fully funded fellowship or scholarship from NYU (including Steinhardt Fellows, Founders Fellows, and Research Assistants).
+Recipients of externally-funded (non-NYU) scholarships are eligible

 How to Apply